 Federal law determines when Medicare is the primary payer and when it is the secondary payer.
-This determination is based on whether you are defined as the employee or dependent under the group insurance policy and whether the group insurance policy is offered by an employer with 20 or more employees.
+This determination is based on whether you meet the definition of employee or dependent under the group insurance policy and whether the group insurance policy is offered by an employer with 20 or more employees.
 In some cases, your employer may offer a supplement to Medicare through a group retiree plan.